 Avoiding Unwanted Weight Gain

 So how do you stay healthy and avoid gaining weight after an organ transplant?
 These suggestions from transplant experts can help:

 Talk to your health care team.
-Consulting with a dietician, even before the transplant, can be very helpful.
+Consulting with a dietitian, even before the transplant, can be very helpful.
 Doing so can help you plan how to eat without risking your new health status.

 Stay away from fad diets.
 It's best to avoid diets you read about in magazines or hear about on TV.
 Instead, focus on the basics.
 Don't think of your new eating plan as going on a diet.
 Think of it as making sensible changes to the way you eat that you can live with permanently.

 Resist temptation at the grocery store.
-If you try to buy healthy foods at the grocery store, you only need to exercise your willpower once a week instead of everyday.
-If you don't have doughnuts and cookies at home, you can't be tempted to eat them.
+If you try to buy healthy foods at the grocery store, you only need to exercise your willpower once a week instead of every day.
+If you don't have doughnuts and cookies at home, you won't be tempted to eat them.

 Drink plenty of water.
 This is advisable as long as your doctor says you don't have to control the amount of fluids you drink.

 Try healthier ways of cooking.
 Instead of frying, try baking, broiling, grilling, or steaming foods.